netomantonio/matrix-protocol/Ontology_MEF_Support.md

 - Use these domains as a foundation
 - Add specific domains from their reality
 - Modify or remove as needed
-- Define their own hierarchies in CSH
+- Define their own hierarchies in MOC

-**🏛️ CSH is the definitive source**: Active domains are those defined in the organizational Semantic Hierarchy Catalog.
+**🏛️ MOC is the definitive source**: Active domains are those defined in the organizational Matrix Ontology Catalog.

 ```yaml
 domains: